Modeling Insider Filing Delays in Financial Markets with an Interpretable XGBoost Framework: Acknowledgments

-This work was supported in part by the National Science and Technology Major Project under Grant 2022ZD0116100, in part by the Sichuan Provincial Major Science and Technology Project under Grant 2024ZDZX0012, in part by the National Natural Science Foundation of China under Grants 62276055 and 62406062, in part by the Sichuan Science and Technology Program under Grant 2023YFG0288, and in part by the Natural Science Foundation of Sichuan Province under Grant 2024NSFSC1476.
+This work was supported in part by the National Natural Science Foundation of China under Grants 62276055 and 62406062,in part by the Sichuan Science and Technology Program under Grant 2023YFG0288, in part by the Natural Science Foundation of Sichuan Province under Grant 2024NSFSC1476,in part by the National Science and Technology Major Project under Grant 2022ZD0116100,in part by the Sichuan Provincial Major Science and Technology Project under Grant 2024ZDZX0012.